Myrica gale: Food and medicine

+Its volatile oil also has a role in resistance to fungal pathogens.

 The leaves can be dried to make tea, and both the nutlets and leaves can be used (either chopped or dried) to make a seasoning.

-In north-western Europe (Germany, Belgium and the Netherlands), it was much used in a mixture called gruit as a flavouring for beer from the Middle Ages to the 16th century, but it fell into disuse after hops supplanted gruit herbs for political and economic reasons.
+In northwestern Europe (Germany, Belgium and the Netherlands), it was much used in a mixture called gruit as a flavouring for beer from the Middle Ages to the 16th century, but it fell into disuse after hops supplanted gruit herbs for political and economic reasons.
 In modern times, some brewers have revisited this historic technique and in Denmark and Sweden the plant is commonly used to prepare home-flavoured schnaps.

 In some native cultures in Eastern Canada, the plant has been used as a traditional remedy for stomach aches, fever, bronchial ailments, and liver problems.
-"The Creole Doctor", an 1886 article by Lafcadio Hearn, discusses the uses of the plant, known locally as "cirier batard, in Louisiana creole folk remedies.

-In 2007 there were plans to increase production of the plant in Scotland for use as an essential oil for treating sensitive skin and acne.
+In 2007, there were plans to increase production of the plant in Scotland for use as an essential oil for treating sensitive skin and acne.
 The plant has been listed as an abortifacient and therefore should not be consumed by people who are, or might be, pregnant.

 In culture

 Queen Victoria was given a sprig of bog-myrtle which she planted on the Isle of Wight.
-Her daughter used some of the plant that grew in her wedding bouquet, starting a royal tradition.
+Her daughter used some myrtle from this plant in her wedding bouquet, starting a royal tradition.